The Great Regression

 The Final Days

-So are we in the closing days of civilization?
-We don’t know.
-But the warning signs are here.
-The decline of society could be slow and agonizing.
+So are we in the closing generations of civilization?
+We can’t be sure, but the warning signs are here.
+The decline could be slow and agonizing.
 There need not be a catastrophic event to tell us that we have arrived.
-Our best bet is smart policy choices, like those proposed by The Lianeon Project, that encourage growth and innovation to solve the problems that confront us.
+Our best bet is smart policy choices, like those proposed by The Lianeon Project, that encourage growth and innovation.

-Perhaps this will only buy us time.
-Like the stars in the night sky, they glow as they process their hydrogen fuel.
-They too inevitably collapse under their own weight, as the outward pressure of their fuel processing can no longer sustain itself against its own mass.
+It’s true, maybe human progress can only borrow time.
+Like stars in the night, they glow as they process their hydrogen fuel.
+But inevitably they too collapse under their own weight, as the outward force of their fuel processing can no longer sustain the crushing force of its own mass.

-Perhaps collapse is inevitable and civilization is an aberration, a brief twinkle in the night sky that inevitably burns itself out.
+Perhaps collapse is inevitable and civilization is an aberration, a brief twinkle in the night sky that inevitably burns out.
 Perhaps this is the one true answer to Fermi’s Paradox, where are the aliens?
-Maybe all the civilizations that came before us failed to outrun their own demons.
-We don’t know the answer.
-But we do know this, we have only one option: Run as fast as you can.
+Maybe all the civilizations that came before us simply failed to outrun their own demons, and we will too.
+I don’t know the answer.
+But we have a choice, either take our chances with progress or lie down and wait for inevitable annihilation.